 Hertz is known for being an unethical and customer unfriendly company, plain and simple.
 Hertz has a history of having its customers arrested, accusing them of stealing cars when they didn’t.
 Hertz even had to pay $168 million for this behavior.

 Even after that, there’s no shortage of Hertz behaving horribly, like calling the cops on a Puerto Rican for not being American.
-Here’s the latest example of Hertz’s questionable behavior…
+A few days ago, I wrote about the latest example of Hertz’s questionable behavior.
+There’s now an update, as the company has issued an apology.
+Let’s recap the details, and then we’ll look at the apology.

 In this post:

-There’s a video going viral on social media (it has been viewed millions of times since yesterday), showing an interaction between what appears to be a Hertz customer and a Hertz employee.
+There’s a video going viral on social media, showing an interaction between a Hertz customer and an employee at a Hertz franchise location.
 Of course videos like this don’t tell the whole story, but it’s easy enough to figure out what’s going on, and it doesn’t seem like either side disagrees on the facts.

 Long story short, it would appear that someone rented a Hertz car for a month, and the rental allowed unlimited miles.
 The man drove 25,000 miles on the car over the course of that month, and the agency wasn’t happy about it.